ibm-cloud-docs/vpc/vpn-ts-traffic-not-getting-through.md

 1. Make sure NAT-Traversal is enabled on the peer, if it is a configurable option.
 1. Make sure ACLs are configured properly on both sides to allow application traffic.
 1. If using a policy-based mode VPN with a static, route-based VPN peer and multiple CIDR/subnets on either side, make sure to create multiple connections with one CIDR/subnet pair per connection.
-1. If using a Cisco Adaptive Security Appliance (ASA) as the peer of VPN for VPC with multiple CIDRs/subnets configured on the Cisco side, try moving different subnets to separate connections.
+1. If using a Cisco Adaptive Security Appliance (ASA) as the peer of {{site.data.keyword.vpn_vpc_short}} with multiple CIDRs/subnets configured on the Cisco side, try moving different subnets to separate connections.
 1. If using a route-based VPN on either side, make sure that routes on each side are configured properly so that traffic is routed to the VPN gateway appropriately.